Board of Directors

 |Richard J. O’Brien

-President & CEO Payment Pathways, Inc.
+CTO Payment Pathways, Inc.

 Rick’s career spans three decades in COMSEC and INFOSEC technology marketplaces where he established a reputation for taking ideas and creating entire new sources of revenue.
 Prior to founding PPI, Rick established Peering and Financial Exchanges for the satellite, options, and trading industries for Equinix and he sold the first commercial multicast file transfer technology for global Web caching and simultaneous database updates across various security enclaves in the DoD, Intel and Satellite industries.